sruizcarmona/sruizcarmona/README.md

 ### Hi there 👋

-- ⚡ I’m currently working on protein analysis, data analysis, sports cardiology and more stuff.
+- ⚡ I’m currently working on protein structure, genomic analysis, sports cardiology and other stuff.
-- 💬 Please visit sergio-ruiz.com[sergio.ruiz.com] to know more!
+- 💬 Please visit [sergio.ruiz.com](sergio-ruiz.com) to know more!

 <!--
 **sruizcarmona/sruizcarmona** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.